breadcat/blog.minskio.co.uk/content/quotes.md

 >Glory to Arstotska <!-- papers please -->

+>Guess this will be my last message.
+Good-bye, boys. <!-- Vince Coleman -->

+>Guys literally only want one thing and it's fucking disgusting <!-- ashcammm -->

 >Hail Hydra <!-- avengers -->

 >Happy birthday to the ground <!-- the lonely island -->